bidbuddyai/ScheduleSam2/replit.md

 # Overview

-Adams & Grand Demolition Weekly Progress Meetings is a production-ready web application designed for managing demolition project meetings.
+MeetBud is a production-ready web application designed for managing construction project meetings.
 The system provides structured meeting workflows with a standardized 6-topic agenda format, comprehensive tracking of action items, site safety, and project progress.
 The application integrates AI assistance through Poe's OpenAI-compatible API to help automate meeting tasks, generate summaries, and assist with project management workflows.

 # User Preferences